Search

 Connecting flights at Mexico City International

-If you are connecting from an international flight to a domestic flight at either terminal, you must clear immigration, pick up your luggage, and go to the dedicated customs area.
-As soon as you clear customs, you will find airline desks where you can check in your luggage again.
-You do not need to pick up your bag or go through customs when transiting through Mexico City International Airport between international flights if your luggage is checked-through to your destination.
+If you’re connecting from an international flight to a domestic flight at either terminal, you must clear immigration, pick up your luggage, and go to the dedicated customs area.
+After clearing customs, look for airline counters to re-check your luggage.
+You don’t need to pick up your bag or go through customs when transiting between international flights if your luggage is checked through to your destination.

 Aerotren connection between Terminal 1 & 2